 A liaison office in Croatia can be set up by foreign companies which are not resident in this country in order to promote their commercial interests.
 The Trade Act in Croatia stipulates that foreign persons carrying out business activities may set up a liaison office in Croatia for the purposes of representation, promotion, market research and dissemination.
 Our specialists in company formation in Croatia can give you detailed information about the procedure of establishing a liaison office.

-- promotion and providing information for scientific research for the foreign company.
+- providing information for scientific research for foreign company.

 Most businessmen choose to establish a branch instead of a liaison office due to its legal status and the fact that it cannot generate any kind of income.
 Our agents in company registration in Croatia can advise you on the types of activities to undertake if you want to set up a liaison office in this country.

 How to register a liaison office in Croatia